jasongrimes/grimesit-mm/_pages/about.md

 title: "About"
 ---

-[Grimes IT](/) provides technical services to web-based businesses and conducts original reasearch and development.
+[Grimes IT, LLC](/) provides technical services to web-based businesses and conducts original reasearch and development.

 I’m Jason Grimes, owner and Principal Engineer, and I’ve been doing this for a long time.